dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 A redacted vCon MAY provide a reference to the unredacted version of itself.
 For privacy reasons, it may be necessary to redact a vCon to construct another vCon without the PII.
 This allows the non-PII portion of the vCon to still be analysed or used in a broader scope.
-The redacted object SHOULD contain the uuid and MAY include the body and encoding or the url, alg and signature (see sections XXXX and XXXX).
+The redacted object SHOULD contain the uuid parameter and MAY include the body and encoding parameters or the url, alg and signature parameters (see [Inline Files](#inline-files) and [Externally Referenced Files](#externally-referenced-files)).
 If the unredacted vCon is included in the body, the unredacted vCon MUST be in the encrypted form.
 If a reference to the unredacted vCon is provided in the url, the access to that URL MUST be restricted to only those who should be allowed to see the PII for the redacted vCon.